Once he made contact with the ball, Addison Russell knew it was gone.

 It was opening night at Wrigley Field in April, and Chicago Cubs fans were feeling nervous.
 Down 3-2 against the lackluster Cincinnati Reds, Russell stepped to the plate and decided to go for it on the first pitch.
 It paid off: Russell smashed the 95 mph fastball through the chilly spring night, deep into the left-field bleachers for his first homer of the season.

-“It just had that feel,” Russell says.
+“It just had that feel,” Russell said.

 The three-run shot held up, giving the Cubs their first home victory in a year that ended up being full of special wins.
 Over the 2016 season, the Cubs won an MLB-best 103 games, leading fans to hope that this year would be different than the 108 years before it—that it might end with a World Series title.